-Why hundreds of QAnon supporters showed up in Dallas, expecting JFK Jr.'s return
+Why hundreds of QAnon supporters showed up in Dallas, expecting JFK Jr.’s return

 “It surprised me that as many people showed up as they did for something as specific and outlandish as they did,” Holt said.
 “It was not like this claim is everywhere.
 This was like a pocket of QAnon.”

 Yet the devotion of the QAnon followers, some showing up the night prior at the AT&T Discovery Plaza, has dangerous implications, Holt said.
-QAnon believers, along with extremist group members and white supremacists, participated in the failed insurrection at the Capitol on Jan.
+QAnon followers, along with extremist group members and white supremacists, participated in the failed insurrection at the U.S. Capitol on Jan.
 6, coordinating the deadly event via the movement’s online message boards.

 “For people to be in the state of mind where they are utterly and hopelessly detached from reality opens up very dangerous possibilities for what that individual may do going forward,” Holt said.